-We are also interested in ascertaining if and whether APEC members tend to invest more intensively intraregionally than extraregionally and, conversely, whether APEC economies receive more investments from other APEC members compared to extra-regional investments.
-To this end we include an intra-APEC dummy as well as an intra-Euro dummy (Model 2).21
+We are also interested in ascertaining if and whether APEC members tend to invest more intensively intraregionally than extraregionally and, conversely, whether APEC economies receive more investments from other APEC members compared to

-19 However, if the foreign firm is looking to service the destination economy's market, a longer distance also makes exporting from source economies more expensive and might therefore make local production more desirable and encourage investment.
+&lt;sup>19 However, if the foreign firm is looking to service the destination economy's market, a longer distance also makes exporting from source economies more expensive and might therefore make local production more desirable and encourage investment.
 This argument is not unlike the tariff-jumping one.